 New hit in town

 A short walk from Colab is another innovator in hip Botafogo, Hocus Pocus DNA.
 Located in a former garage, with high ceilings and brick walls, craft beer brewer Hocus Pocus DNA is a hit with the locals.
-The beer brand was elected as Rio’s best brewery in 2016.
+The beer brand was elected as Rio’s best brewery in 2016 and is still one of the favorites under the locals.
 The place offers its great variety of beers in combination with oriental food, while you’re seated at shared long wooden tables.
 If you’re not beer drinker, don’t worry, they also have a variety of cocktails on their menu.
 Think of mixes of Sicilian lemon, tangerine with Amazzoni Gin.
 On Friday night it is one of the places to be to start your weekend.
 They open at six o’clock.

 Another cool spot is South Ferro, run by New Yorker Shei Shiroma.
 “This is my New York”, said Shiroma recently to a Brazilian magazine, referring to the Soho vibe in Botafogo.
 His food arrangements are different.
 More tasty and reach from noodle soups, curry wottons to slices of pizza topped for example with homemade andouille sausage.
 Recently Shiroma became a father and decided not to open during the day any more, only in the evenings.